Rian1010/Milestone4/README.md

 ### Features Left to Implement and Unsolved Bugs
 - I want to add pagination, so that the items are in different brand categories and can click on arrows to scroll through a list of phones by specific brands
 - I made a page for password resets, on which a user is supposed to enter his or her email address to receive an email that links the person to a page for resetting the password however, I only managed to get the email through the terminal, but not in my email inbox.
 Since I do not have more time to work on it, it is left as a feature that I want to implement in the future.
-What I tried to do to solve it was to get a Google password for emails from my Google account on the [security page](https://myaccount.google.com/security?rapt=AEjHL4Mps0KBp02VHygwrbuviAPywFDORznFPftIXniGD1tb5dpI0u8nYM9JEKf6lT1RfHcwsLY6aLBlatEFwztsC0KZbf1DzA)
+What I tried to do to solve it was to get a Google password for emails from my Google account on the [security page](https://myaccount.google.com/security?rapt=AEjHL4Mps0KBp02VHygwrbuviAPywFDORznFPftIXniGD1tb5dpI0u8nYM9JEKf6lT1RfHcwsLY6aLBlatEFwztsC0KZbf1DzA) and save it as an environment variable in env.py for EMAIL_PASSWORD from settings.py, but it did not work.

 ## Process
 ### Django